jeniyat/Deepgram-Order-Assistant/Readme.md

 # Deepgram Voice-Activated Order Assistant Demo

 A voice-enabled conversational assistant for inventory managers to query order status, delivery schedules, items, shipping addresses, and vendor information across multiple store locations.
-This demo showcases integration of Deepgram’s real-time speech-to-text API with OpenAI’s GPT-4 for natural language understanding, providing a seamless voice interface accessible via both a terminal app and a Streamlit web app.
+This demo showcases integration of Deepgram’s real-time speech-to-text API using GPT-4 for natural language understanding, providing a seamless voice interface accessible via both a terminal app and a Streamlit web app.